AdrianMastronardi/agentic-ai-bibliography/bibliography/7-case-studies-and-applications.md

----
-layout: default
-title: "7.
-Case Studies and Applications"
+# 7. Case Studies and Applications
----

 Agentic AI is not just a research topic — it’s already shaping real-world systems.
 This section highlights concrete applications, case studies, and